 - Strict Liability Legislation

 - Common Pitfalls and Traps for the Board

-Company Secretary Corporate Governance Training Course Leaders
+Company Secretary Roles and Responsibilities Training Course Leaders

 The training course is delivered by some of the best Company Law and Corporate Governance tutors in the UK.
 They are heavily involved with Corporate Governance at the highest possible levels and have a wealth of practical experience at their fingertips, as well as outstanding theoretical knowledge.
 The role and responsibilities of Company Board Directors will be comprehensively covered by this course.